merqlove/do_snapshot/README.md

 ## Compatibility

-Ruby versions: 1.9.3 and higher.
+Ruby versions 2.0.0 and higher.
 JRuby in 1.9 mode is also supported.

+*Ruby versions 1.9.3 and less supported in releases 0.0.14 or earlier.*

 <img src="https://raw.githubusercontent.com/merqlove/do_snapshot/master/assets/example.png" style="max-width:100%" alt="DoSnaphot example">